BasedEggbox/factorio-data-transfer-utils/README.md

 A: Yeah, I do plan to one day.

-I also made this because i'm to lazy to do it manually.
+I also made this because i'm to lazy to do it manually through a gui file manager.